César Salazar (squash player)

-César Orlando Salazar Martínez (born January 3, 1988, in San Luis Potosí), known as César Salazar, is a professional squash player who represents Mexico.
+César Orlando Salazar Martínez (born January 3, 1988) is a Mexican professional squash player.
 He reached a career-high world ranking of World No. 17 in November 2017.
 He won a gold and a silver medal at the 2011 Pan American Games, in the team and singles events.
 His twin brother Arturo Israel Salazar Martínez is also a professional squash player.